 - Coffee house once frequented by many Secession-era artists and architects of the early 1900s

-- Refurbished in 2010, but retaining elements of the classic decor from the mid-20th century
+- Refurbished in 2010, but retaining elements of the classic décor from the mid-20th century

-- See also: Vienna Cafés
+- See also:

 Loos’s unpretentious, simplistic approach proved a magnet to artists and intellectuals of the time.
-Loos himself was a regular guest, as was Otto Wagner, Gustav Klimt, and Egon Schiele.
+He himself became a regular guest, as apparently did Otto Wagner, Gustav Klimt, Franz Lehár, Oskar Kokoschka, and Egon Schiele.

 Much of that good impression resulted from the waiters and waitresses, who managed the delicate trick of combining traditional smart attire and service with more contemporary friendliness.

-I have no idea how this is done, though I suspect magic (and regular sacrifices of coffee beans to the Espresso Gods).
-They were fast, too – mere moments elapsed between ordering a Wiener melange and running a spoon through the foam topping.
+I have no idea how this is done, though I suspect regular sacrifices of coffee beans to the Espresso Gods.
+They were fast, too: mere moments elapsed between ordering a Wiener melange and running a spoon through the foam topping.